2w21234/MultiCook/README.md

 **input_list** is the input file for the merger (**Merge.py**) of the results.

-For CookHLA, 'CookHLA_OUT.MHC.QC.exon2.3000.raw_imputation_out.vcf' must be included.
+For CookHLA, the path to 'CookHLA_OUT.MHC.QC.exon2.3000.raw_imputation_out.vcf' must be included.

-For HIBAG, 'HIBAG_OUT.vcfh' must be included.
+For HIBAG, the path to 'HIBAG_OUT.vcfh' must be included.

 Users who want to merge the Michigan impuation server's reult can manually edit **input_list** to add the path to the reult ('chr6.dose.vcf') from the Michigan imputation server with its weight.